norbertosanchezdichi/TIL/README.md

-# Saving the README content as a downloadable markdown file
-readme_content = """
 # 📚 TIL (Today I Learned)

 Welcome to **TIL (Today I Learned)** — a growing digital garden 🌱 of concise lessons, code snippets, and insights collected through daily learning.
 Whether you're revisiting a concept or picking up something new, this repo serves as a handy, ever-expanding reference and learning log.